 The risk of getting HIV from oral sex is generally low.
-If you’re using your mouth on someone’s penis, vulva, or anus, there’s a low risk of getting HIV.
-If someone is using their mouth on your penis, vulva, or anus, there’s no real risk of getting HIV.
-But, there is a high risk for getting some other STIs from oral sex.
+If you’re using your mouth on someone’s penis, vulva, or anus, you have a low risk for getting HIV.
+If someone is using their mouth on your penis, vulva, or anus, you have no real risk for getting HIV.
+But there is a high risk for getting some other STIs from oral sex.
 There are lots of ways to make oral sex safer!

 Can I get HIV from giving oral sex?